neuroscout/neuroscout/README.md

     python manage.py add_dataset data/ds009 emotionalregulation

-Finally, to add extractors, use the add_extractors command and point it to a JSON file that describes them:

-    python manage.py add_extractors data/extractors.json

 ## API
 Once the server is up and running, you can access the API however you'd like.
 ### Authorization